Yvand/AzureRM-Templates/Azure Resource Manager/SharePoint-ADFS/README.md

 ## Cost of the resources deployed

-By default, virtual machines use [B-series burstable](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable), ideal for such template and much cheaper than other comparable series.
+By default, virtual machines use [Basv2 series](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series), ideal for such template and much cheaper than other comparable series.
 Here is the default size and storage type per virtual machine role:

-- DC: Size [Standard_B2s](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (2 vCPU / 4 GiB RAM) and OS disk is a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
+- DC: Size [Standard_B2als_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (2 vCPU / 4 GiB RAM) and OS disk is a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
-- SQL Server: Size [Standard_B2ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (2 vCPU / 8 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
+- SQL Server: Size [Standard_B2as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (2 vCPU / 8 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
-- SharePoint: Size [Standard_B4ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (4 vCPU / 16 GiB RAM) and OS disk is either a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription and 2019), or a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2016).
+- SharePoint: Size [Standard_B4as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (4 vCPU / 16 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription SharePoint 2016), or a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2019).

-You can visit <https://azure.com/e/ec984bb923214cd1b8ee36d7ffc54e8e> to estimate the monthly cost of the template in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.
+You can visit <https://azure.com/e/85a8cce1b07246df85a16695020854af> to estimate the monthly cost of the template in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.

 ## Known issues